-Autobiography of a Recovering Skinhead is Frank Meeink’s raw telling of his descent into America’s Nazi underground and his ultimate triumph over hatred and addiction.
+This new edition of the acclaimed Frank Meeink story includes a preface by the author, nine new chapters, an updated epilogue, and resource guides for substance abuse recovery and countering racism.
+This is Frank’s raw telling of his descent into America’s Nazi underground and his ultimate triumph over hatred and addiction.

 If you want to jump on board with the latest social media craze, joining Pinterest is the way to go.
-It is a virtual “pinboard” where people can post pictures of the things that they love...Forward
+It is a virtual “pinboard” where people can post pictures of the things that they love (from websites, other “pinners,” or personal...Forward

 Frank Meeink’s story is inspiring, compelling, and moving.
 It has the power to change lives.
 We should all be grateful to him for sharing it.

 - Founder and Chief Trial Counsel, Southern Poverty Law Center

 Powerful, absorbing, stunning and sobering, this book is an unvarnished, revealing, sad, and painful portrayal of a struggle that continues, and of a tortured but hopeful soul striving to do good.